-The Mason Core begins in a student's first year at Mason, starting with the Foundation-level courses.
-Students typically proceed to the Integration-level courses in their junior year.
-Academic advisors assist students in selecting the Core courses needed, which makes working with an advisor important to create the best possible Core experience.
-It is critical that students continue to meet with their academic advisor as they continue toward graduation.
+Mason Core begins in your first year at Mason, starting with the Foundation-level courses, which provide key skills needed for academic success.
+Exploration courses provide a breadth of learning across the university.
+Integration courses include upper-division courses, typically in your major.
+Academic advisors assist you in selecting Mason Core courses, which makes working with an advisor important to create the best possible Mason Core experience.
+It is critical that you continue to meet with your academic advisor as you continue toward graduation.